Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your team is planning on using the Azure Advisor tool.
-Would the Azure Advisor tool give recommendations on how to improve the security for Azure Active Directory?
+Would the Azure Advisor tool give recommendations on how to improve the security for Microsoft Entra ID?

 - [ ] Yes.
 - [x] No.